M66B/FairEmail/docs/FAQ-zh-rCN.md

 * globally enable/disable synchronization
 * show the number of new messages and marking them as seen (not read)

 Quick settings require Android 7.0 Nougat or later.
 The usage of settings tiles is explained [here](https://support.google.com/android/answer/9083864).
-The usage of settings tiles is explained [here](https://support.google.com/android/answer/9083864).

 <br />